Problem medications for cats

 Vinorelbine | See Chemotherapy | |

-Selamectin | Revolution | Oral ingestion of this topical product would be expected to cause neurological toxicity in cats with the MDR1 mutation. |
+Selamectin | Revolution Plus | Oral ingestion of this topical product would be expected to cause neurological toxicity in cats with the MDR1 mutation. |